mantognini/leon/doc/verification.rst

 :ref:`adts` (ADTs), and consequently, Leon comes with some special support for verifying properties of ADTs.
-Among other things, Leon provides an annotation ``@induct``, which can be used to automatically prove post-conditions of recursive functions defined on ADTs by way of *structural induction*.
+Among other things, Leon provides an annotation ``@induct``, which can be used to automatically prove postconditions of recursive functions defined on ADTs by way of *structural induction*.
 We have already seen an example such an inductive property, namely ``rightUnitAppend``.
 In fact, using ``@induct``, Leon is able to prove ``rightUnitAppend`` directly: